microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/index.md

 ---
 {% include_relative header.md %}

-### Welcome to the Microsoft Partner Onboarding Academy, your gateway to your Partner journey.🔗
+### Welcome to the Microsoft Partner Onboarding Academy, your gateway to your partner journey.🔗

-**This academy will walk you through the steps necessary to get started and prosper as a Microsoft Partner.**
+**This Academy will walk you through the steps necessary to get started and prosper as a Microsoft Partner.**

 #### What is a Partner?